crane-cloud/documentation/cranecloud/docs/quickstart/quickstart.md

 2. All that is required of you is to click the `Confirm Account` button in the email.

 ## Create Project
-1. To create a project, click the `Create button` on the top right corner of your applications' dashboard, to display create project Form.
+1. To create a project, click the `Create button` on the top right corner of your User dashboard, to display create project Form.
 ![](../img/projectsDashboard.png)

 2. It will pop up a modal containing a form to create a project.
 Let us use a case study: Create a Tensorflow project.